zhuxinqimac/zhuxinqimac.github.io/_pages/about.md

 has been nominated as a best paper candidate!

-- 05/08/21 Our paper [Commutative Lie Group VAE for Disentanglement Learning](https://arxiv.org/abs/2106.03375) has been accepted as a Long Presentation paper on ICML21!
+- 05/08/21 Our paper [Commutative Lie Group VAE for Disentanglement Learning](https://arxiv.org/abs/2106.03375) has been accepted as a Long Presentation paper in ICML21!

 - 03/01/21 Our paper [Where and What?
-Examining Interpretable Disentangled Representations](https://arxiv.org/abs/2104.05622) has been accepted as an Oral paper on CVPR21!
+Examining Interpretable Disentangled Representations](https://arxiv.org/abs/2104.05622) has been accepted as an Oral paper in CVPR21!